CardiacAtlasProject/lv-ortho-modes/README.md

 * Header: TRUE
 * Delimiter: ','

-This file contains 5 clinical indices that we used in the paper:
+This file contains 5 clinical indices that we used in the paper are ordered as follows:
-* EDVI = End-Diastolic Volume Index, which is End-Diastolic Volume (in ml) divided by Body Surface Area.
+1. EDVI = End-Diastolic Volume Index, which is End-Diastolic Volume (in ml) divided by Body Surface Area.
 * Sphericity = EDV divided by the volume of a sphere with a diameter corresponding to the major axis at ED in LV long-axis view.
+* EF = Ejection Fraction, which is (EDV - ESV) / EDV, where ESV = End-Systolic Volume.
 * RWT = Relative Wall Thickness = twice the posterior wall thickness divided by the ED diameter.
 * Conicity = the ratio of the apical diameter (defined as the diameter of the endocardium one third above the apex) over the basal diameter at ED.
-* EF = Ejection Fraction, which is (EDV - ESV) / EDV, where ESV = End-Systolic Volume.
 * LS = Longitudinal Shortening, which is the difference of the distance of the central basal point to the apical point at ED and ES over the distance at ED.

 The extra column shows labels for each row, either asymptomatic volunteers (ASYMP, n=1991) or patients with myocardial infarction (MI, n=300).